We're excited to share that we have a $500,000 matching gift opportunity.

 "Stepping Up to the Plate."
 Business Donations:

-We will send notes throughout the campaign letting the match donors know who has joined them by "Stepping Up to the Plate."
+We will send notes throughout the campaign letting the match donors know who have joined them by "Stepping Up to the Plate."

 Local businesses have an opportunity to share the "Step Up to the Plate" campaign with their customers.
 Campaign signs and paper plates will be provided.
 This portion of the campaign will rally the community by asking individuals to write messages to those in need and donate to the YCFB capital campaign.
 Signed plates and donations will be picked up weekly.